sdbeng/scrape-fub/README.md

 # scrape-fub
-Scrape fub website, then place the data in a MongoDB database.
+Scrape hackr news site, then place the data in a MongoDB database.
  Be sure to make the database and collection before running the app.